matheusportela/Multiagent-RL/README.md

 ## Introduction

-This repository contains the code used in the undergraduate thesis in Mechatronics Engineering, at the [University of Brasilia](http://www.unb.br), entitled ["Behavior selection for multiple autonomous agents with reinforcement learning in stochastic environments"](https://db.tt/TIvw9aXx).
+This repository contains the code used in the undergraduate thesis in Mechatronics Engineering, at the [University of Brasilia](http://www.unb.br), entitled ["Behavior selection for multiple autonomous agents with reinforcement learning in stochastic environments" (Portuguese only)](http://bdm.unb.br/bitstream/10483/15302/1/2015_MatheusVieiraPortela_tcc.pdf).

 The idea is to have multiple simulated robotic agents learning to select appropriate behaviors in a stochastic environment.
 The uncertainty of a state is handled through [Bayesian Programming](https://en.wikipedia.org/wiki/Bayesian_programming), and the agents learn by applying [Q-learning](https://en.wikipedia.org/wiki/Q-learning) with [function approximation](http://people.csail.mit.edu/agf/Files/13FTML-RLTutorial.pdf).